Fernand Khnopff: Later years

 From 1900 onwards, Khnopff was engaged in the design of his new home and studio in Brussels (demolished).
-The house was inspired by the Vienna Secession and more in particular by the architecture of Joseph Maria Olbrich.
+The house, which he shared with his sister Marguerite, was inspired by the Vienna Secession, in particular the architecture of Joseph Maria Olbrich.
 To the sober architecture and decoration Khnopff added a highly symbolic, spatial and decorative concept that turned his home into a "Temple of the self".
 The house functioned as a shrine in which the genius of the painter could flourish.
-His motto "On a que soi" (One has but oneself) was inscribed above the entrance door, and in his studio he painted in the middle of golden circle inscribed on the white mosaic floor.
+His motto "On a que soi" (One has but oneself) was inscribed above the entrance door, and in his studio he painted in the middle of a golden circle inscribed on the white mosaic floor.
 (Note: A description and photographs of the house and its interiors were published in The Studio in 1912.)
-This almost theatrical setting was undoubtedly a reflection of Khnopff's passion for theatre and opera.
-Khnopff's first designs for the theatre date from 1903 when he sketched the sets for a production of Georges Rodenbach's play Le Mirage at the Deutsches Theater Berlin.
-This production was directed by the famous Max Reinhardt, and the sets evoking the gloomy streets of the mysterious city of Bruges where Khnopff had spent his early childhood, were much appreciated by the Berlin public and critics.
-After Khnopff had been engaged to design the costumes and the sets for the world premiere of Ernest Chausson's opera Le Roi Arthus at the Théâtre Royal de la Monnaie in Brussels in 1903, he collaborated on more than a dozen opera productions given at "La Monnaie" in the following decade.
-In 1904 the city council of Saint-Gilles commissioned him to decorate the ceilings of the "Salle des Marriages" (Wedding Room) of the new Municipal Hall, and in the same year he was approached by the wealthy banker Adolphe Stoclet to design decorative panels for the music room of the Stoclet Palace.
-Here Khnopff came in touch again with prominent artists from the Vienna Secession; the architect of the Stoclet Palace Josef Hoffmann, and Gustav Klimt who had designed a decorative mosaic for its dining room.
+This almost theatrical setting reflected Khnopff's passion for theatre and opera.
+Khnopff's first designs for the theatre date from 1903, when he sketched the sets for a production of Georges Rodenbach's play Le Mirage at the Deutsches Theater Berlin.
+This production was directed by Max Reinhardt, and the sets, evoking the gloomy streets of the mysterious city of Bruges where Khnopff had spent his early childhood, were much appreciated by the Berlin public and critics.
+After Khnopff was engaged to design the costumes and sets for the world premiere of Ernest Chausson's opera Le Roi Arthus at the Théâtre Royal de la Monnaie in Brussels in 1903, he collaborated on more than a dozen opera productions given at "La Monnaie" in the following decade.
+In 1904 the city council of Saint-Gilles commissioned him to decorate the ceilings of the "Salle des Marriages" (Wedding Room) of the new Municipal Hall, and in the same year he was approached by the banker Adolphe Stoclet to design decorative panels for the music room of the Stoclet Palace.
+Here Khnopff again came into contact with prominent artists from the Vienna Secession: the architect of the Stoclet Palace, Josef Hoffmann, and Gustav Klimt, who had designed a decorative mosaic for its dining room.

-Although not a very open man and a rather secluded personality, he already achieved cult status during his life.
-Acknowledged and accepted, he received the Order of Leopold.
-His sister, Marguerite, was one of his favorite subjects.
+Although reserved and secluded by nature, Khnopff achieved cult status during his lifetime.
+He received the Order of Leopold.
 His most famous painting is probably Caress of the Sphinx ("L'Art ou Des Caresses").
-His art often portrayed a recurring theme found in symbolist art: the dualistic vision of woman as either 'femme fatale' or angelic woman.

 Khnopff is buried in Laeken Cemetery.